1st Year

 Never Shake a Baby!

 Do not shake your baby.
 Babies’ brains are still fragile.
-Shaking can cause permanent damage to her brain.
+Shaking can cause permanent damage to their brain.

 Babies do not intend to upset you.
 At this age, they can’t control when they start to cry.
 They are too young to understand how much their crying can get on your nerves and will cry more if you spank them or treat them roughly.